 Automating current processes rarely works because they deteriorate with time.

 Unless a process is rigorously monitored and assessed for efficiency, it gets overgrown with “process fluff.”
 Redundant steps and arbitrary approvals are added, additional loops are introduced to manage a political situation.
-Temporary workarounds are created and became permanent once no one remembers why a workaround was needed in the first place.
+Temporary workarounds are created and become permanent once no one remembers why a workaround was needed in the first place.
 Subtle changes are added when the process ownership changes.
 Additional outputs are included for special clients.
 A step routinely gets skipped because of the problems it creates.

 While in theory, the process is expected to be like this: